SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [lkwq007/stablediffusion-infinity](https://github.com/lkwq007/stablediffusion-infinity) - Outpainting with Stable Diffusion on an infinite canvas
 - [jackfrued/Python-100-Days](https://github.com/jackfrued/Python-100-Days) - Python - 100天从新手到大师
 - [salesforce/LAVIS](https://github.com/salesforce/LAVIS) - LAVIS - A One-stop Library for Language-Vision Intelligence
 - [Azure/azure-sdk-for-python](https://github.com/Azure/azure-sdk-for-python) - This repository is for active development of the Azure SDK for Python.
 For consumers of the SDK we recommend visiting our public developer docs at https://docs.microsoft.com/python/azure/ or our versi